10 Human rights self-assessment compliance

 This tool aims at identifying working and environmental conditions in supply chains.
 The IEH's risk analysis database tool (RAID) provides risk profiles taken from the results of the self-assessment questionnaires.

-The UK
+- The UK

-Business and human rights toolkit
+- Business and human rights toolkit

 The UK government released this toolkit to orient UK overseas missions in promoting good conduct by UK companies.
 It is based on the OECD Guidelines, particularly on how to initiate the OECD complaint procedure before the National Contact Point.
-In addition, the toolkit refers to other initiatives and resources relating to the implementation of the UNGP
+In addition, the toolkit refers to other initiatives and resources relating to the implementation of the UNGP.

-Initiatives related to implementation of the Modern Slavery Act
+- Initiatives related to implementation of the Modern Slavery Act

 Several initiatives have been released to support organisations in implementing the Modern Slavery Act of 2015.
 Just as Belgian law does, this Act considers human trafficking as a crime and a violation of fundamental human rights.
 Some self-assessment initiatives are not free, such as the Thomson Reuters checklist that advises organisations on preparing their annual statement and assessing the risk in their supply chains.
 Other initiatives are online and do not focus exclusively on the large organisations (with a turnover of £36 million or more) which are obliged to produce an annual statement on eradicating slavery and human trafficking within their business and supply chains.
 These other initiatives seek to support small and medium-sized organisations in voluntarily preparing their own statements.